jparng/JavaFun/README.md

 # JavaFun
-A series of Java code for fun
+A series of Java code for fun for CSC 501.